 If you’ll be keeping a close eye on them, you can place them around 2 inches under the broiler as shown above.
-As the skin begins to blister and char, keep turning your peppers until they are pretty evenly charred all over.
+As the skin begins to blister and char, rotate the peppers until they are pretty evenly charred all over.

 If you won’t be able to keep as close of an eye on your peppers, you can slow roast them in the oven at around 200ºC/390ºF instead.
 You’ll want to place the tray around 6 inches from the top of the oven and bake for 20-30 minutes.

 Once the peppers have browned, flip them over and bake for another 20 minutes or so.

 Red peppers can also be charbroiled over a flame such as a BBQ grill, a fireplace, a gas stove, or a campfire.
 With this method, you’ll want to charbroil each pepper individually.

 To charbroil the peppers, hold them over the flam, taking care not to burn yourself.
 You can use metal tongs or long skewers to hold the peppers over the flame.

 Once you’ve charred the area of the pepper over the flame, rotate the pepper to expose an uncooked area.
 Continue to roast and rotate until the peppers have charred evenly all over.